buditanrim/buditanrim.github.io/_posts/2018-09-09-five-icon-design-problems.md

 Nowadays, icons are often a part of the design system.
 It's not a surprise because icons are effective to quickly communicate the idea at a glance, like the one in your smartwatch.

-I'm fortunate because I had a chance to work on a few icon systems for various companies<sup>1</sup>.
-Along the way, I want to share some common problems I've encountered.
+I'm fortunate because I had a chance to work on a few icon systems for various companies<sup id="a1">[1](#fn1)</sup>.
+In this opportunity, I want to share some common problems I've encountered.

 So, here it goes in no particular order.